 Protections to cover both individuals and organizations

-Safeguards needed also for small businesses/entrepreneurs against anti-competitive activity, as well as for cases of physical/psychological danger (e.g. stalking/harassment) perhaps unrelated to the purpose of the domain name?
+Safeguards needed also for small businesses/entrepreneurs against anti-competitive activity, as well as for cases of physical/psychological danger (e.g., stalking/harassment) perhaps unrelated to the purpose of the domain name?

-Consider protections also for cases where publication of physical address could endanger someone’s safety, or the safety of an organization (e.g. a religious or political group)
+Consider protections also for cases where publication of physical address could endanger someone’s safety, or the safety of an organization (e.g., a religious or political group)

 What circumstances, if any, would warrant access to registrant data by law enforcement agencies?